centreon/centreon-documentation/en/upgrade/upgrade-from-19-10.md

 title: Upgrade from Centreon 19.10
 ---

-This chapter describes how to upgrade your platform to version Centreon 20.04.
+This chapter describes how to upgrade your Centreon platform from version 19.10 to version 20.04.

-To upgrade your Centreon MAP server, TODO

-To upgrade your Centreon MBI server, TODO

 ## Perform a backup